Surgical experts and advanced technology to help you recover faster

 UW’s Sleep Medicine Center is one of the largest multidisciplinary sleep centers in the nation, with roots that go back to the 1970s when UW’s Dr. Elizabeth Giblin established the first sleep lab in a nursing school in the U.S. Whenever possible, non-surgical treatments are used for sleep disorders like sleep apnea.
 But when surgery seems like the best option, you’ll be treated by a team backed by many years of experience in helping patients enjoy all the benefits of a good night’s sleep.

 UW Medicine is ranked in the top 10 nationally for cancer care by U.S. News & World Report 2018-19.
 Our surgical oncology team brings together top surgeons from UW Medicine, Fred Hutch Cancer Research Center and Seattle Children’s Hospital to form the Seattle Cancer Care Alliance.
 Care team members from different specialties like neurological surgery and reconstructive surgery work together to evaluate and treat a wide range of cancerous growths, tumors and neoplasms, depending on the type and stage of cancer.
-Surgical services are performed at UW Medical Center, SCCA, Harborview and Northwest Hospital.
+Surgical services are performed at UW Medical Center, SCCA, Harborview and UW Medical Center - Northwest.

 Our surgeons provide the most comprehensive care in the region, drawing on advances in medical technology and research continuously being pioneered at the University of Washington.
 By continuing to evolve our experience, we offer care helping to reimagine the patient experience nationwide.
 Below are some of the more common types of surgeries performed by UW Medicine.